Administration of the kingdom of Mysore: Direct British rule

+Rendition, legislative, and economic developments

+In 1881, following a strong lobby favouring rendition, the British handed back the administration of Mysore to King Chamarajendra Wadiyar X (1868–1894).
+The post of commissioner was abolished and replaced by a Diwan, his two advisers, and a British resident in the Mysore court.

-C. V. Rungacharlu, a native of Chennai, became the Diwan, while the first ever Representative Assembly of British India, with 144 members consisting of prominent people from various fields was formed in 1881.
+C. V. Rungacharlu, a native of Chennai, became the Diwan while the Representative Assembly of British India, consisting of 144 members, was formed in 1881.
 He identified himself with the Kannada language and patronised it by establishing the Palace drama company.
-He started favourable economic policies such as public loans and public works as well as building the railway line from Bangalore to Mysore.
+He passed favourable economic policies such as public loans and public works and built a railway line from Bangalore to Mysore.

 He was followed by K. Seshadri Iyer in 1883.
-During his time, gold mining at Kolar Gold Fields began and extensive coffee plantations and railway lines were laid.
-The Assembly elections were held with a three-year tenure for elected members.
-Taluk boards were formed giving decentralised authority at that level, the Mysore Civil Service Examinations were held for the first time in 1891 and the Department of Geology and the Department of Agriculture were founded in 1894 and 1898.
-Other notable achievements include the construction of the Vanivilas Sagar dam across Vedavati river, the initiation of the Shivanasamudra hydroelectric project in 1899 (the first such major attempt in India), electricity and drinking water (the latter through pipes) being supplied to Bangalore and the founding of the Archaeological Survey of Mysore (1890) and the Oriental Manuscripts Library.
+During his time, gold mining at the Kolar Gold Fields began, extensive coffee plantations were developed, and railway lines were laid.
+The first assembly elections were held with a three-year tenure.
+Taluk boards were formed with decentralised authority, the Mysore Civil Service examinations were held for the first time in 1891, and the geology and agriculture departments were established in 1894 and 1898, respectively.
+Other notable achievements include the construction of the Vanivilas Sagar dam across the Vedavati river, the initiation of the Shivanasamudra hydroelectric project in 1899 (the first such major attempt in India), electricity and piped drinking water in Bangalore, the first edition of the Archaeological Survey of Mysore in 1890, and the Oriental Manuscripts Library.